lema017/getquickresume/templates/TEMPLATE_GENERATION_PROMPT.md

 - Right column: Header, Profile, Experience, Projects

 You MUST generate:
-- Single column: Header, Profile, Skills, Experience, Projects, Education, Languages (all in vertical order)
+- Single column: Header, Profile, Skills, Experience, Projects, Education, Achievements, Certifications, Languages (all in vertical order, Languages ALWAYS last)

 **⚠️ ADDITIONAL EXAMPLES OF WHAT TO IGNORE:**
 - If image shows a sidebar on the left with Skills/Education → **IGNORE the sidebar, convert to single column**